smallAreaHealthStatisticsUnit/rapidInquiryFacility/Progress Reports/Peter Hambly.md

 Raises an exception!

+Till mid July, priority order:

+1. RIF batch integration
+2. Test data for RIF data loader.
+This will convert the existing SAHUSLAND_CANCER into individual record form; keeping the statistical properties (i.e. aggregate counts) the same.
+The following synthetic data will be added:

+  * Zip code in the format 5N-4N; a Zip code lookup table will be provided later with SAHUSLAND co-ordinates
+  * Age
+  * Sex
+  * Date of birth
+  * Date of death
+  * Histology
+  * Treatment method

+  Deliberate errors will be introduced to the age and year fields, level 3 area id, and the date formats will change between years.
+There will only be one data cleaning feature per year.
+This is to facilitate data loader test cases.
+At a later duplicates will be aded.

+From August:

+3. Complete webserver integration
 	* Fix pernicious mixed content issues in JS frontend
 	* Test wpea-darwin remotely; using JS on httpd (i.e. minimise reverse proxy traffic)

-Next few weeks:

-* RIF batch integration
+	* Secure wpea-darwin httpd by jailing it; re-penetration test; add caching.
+Shields to be lowered when secure logons are integrated into the middleware and the JS frontend
-* Complete R integration
+4. Complete R integration
+5. Integrate and test Java run study
+6. Complete build instructions
-* Build and integrate node middleware server:
+7. Build and integrate node middleware server:
 	* GeoJSON to TopoJSON conversion; converted node program to using HTTP POST methods
 	* Secure logons using session_ids, time stamps and eliptic curve cryptography (public/private keys)
 	* Shapefile conversion to WKT (Well known test) format later
-* Secure wpea-darwin httpd by jailing it; re-penetration test; add caching.
-Shields to be lowered when secure logons are integrated into the middleware and the JS frontend